-If you ask me, I wear some type of brown leather shoe with everything.
-I feel that brown is richer and more interesting than black lace-ups.
+Brown is richer and more interesting than black lace-ups.
 That’s just my opinion, and I know black is appropriate in most of these situations.
-I just like brown better.
+I just like brown better because looks more interesting.

 Looking for the full version?
 Download the full-sized graphic here (click to view, or right click and Save as…)

 A.) Black pants.